Schedule a 15-minute appointment with a client advisor today. Start

 Cloud computing has revolutionized healthcare software development, bringing numerous benefits to the industry.
 Lowered healthcare costs are one of its key advantages, as providers and hospitals no longer need to invest in expensive data storage hardware.
 Easy interoperability and data democratization empower patients by giving them access and control over their healthcare information.
 However, implementing cloud computing in healthcare also comes with challenges, including limited ecosystem integration and the difficulty of adoption.
 Security risks associated with storing data in the cloud are also a concern.
 Despite these limitations, cloud computing continues to play an instrumental role in transforming the healthcare industry.

-MarkiTech has various subsidiaries with products and services targeted towards digital healthcare and telehealth/telemedicine and virtual clinic with laser focus on helping seniors age in place and help their caregivers.
+MarkiTech has various subsidiaries with products and services targeted towards digital healthcare and telehealth/telemedicine and virtual clinics with a laser focus on helping seniors age in place and help their caregivers.

-Sensights.ai is a company focused on remote patient monitoring and aging solutions, which utilizes artificial intelligence to track the health of patients and keep a round-the-clock connection between caregivers and patients.
+Sensights.ai is a company focused on remote patient monitoring and ageing solutions, which utilizes artificial intelligence to track the health of patients and keep a round-the-clock connection between caregivers and patients.

-As well, Veyetals uses rPPG and AI modeling algorithms to capture the light reflected by the blood vessels under a patient’s skin to measure vitals anytime, anywhere.
+As well, Veyetals uses rPPG and AI modelling algorithms to capture the light reflected by the blood vessels under a patient’s skin to measure vitals anytime, anywhere.

-Lastly, we are now launched our latest Mental Health AI Scribe tool called CliniScripts.com
+Lastly, we have now launched our latest Mental Health AI Scribe tool called CliniScripts.com